 If you are traveling with limited time then you can opt for Muktinath Tour By Helicopter.
 It will extremely reduce your valuable time.
-The government authorized to travel or trekking companies will arrange helicopter.
+The government-authorized travel or trekking companies will arrange helicopters.

-From Kathmandu, it takes approximately one and half hour to reach Ranipauwa, a place nearby Muktinath Temple.
-From that place, you’ve to walk for 30 min to reach main Muktinath temple area.
+From Kathmandu, it takes approximately one and a half hours to reach Ranipauwa, a place nearby Muktinath Temple.
+From that place, you’ve to walk for 30 min to reach the main Muktinath temple area.

 Likewise, Kathmandu to Muktinath helicopter fare is about 1400 USD per person.
 The price will become less if you take a helicopter ride from Pokhara to Ranipauwa.
 Also, the price may fluctuate depending on the season.
-Besides, if you’re traveling in a group, the price drop down significantly.
-You can also opt for Everest Base Camp Helicopter Tour or Gosaikunda Heli Tour,
+Besides, if you’re traveling in a group, the price drops significantly.

 Muktinath Tour By Road

 Pokhara is the main starting point of the Muktinath tour.
-From Pokhara, you’ve to drive around 100 km to Beni (headquarter of Myagdi District, Nepal).
-It will take approx. two and a half hour by bus to reach Beni.
+From Pokhara, you’ve to drive around 100 km to Beni (headquarters of Myagdi District, Nepal).
+It will take approx. two and a half-hour by bus to reach Beni.

 Further, it’ll take 7-8 hrs to complete a journey from Beni to Jomsom.
-Next day, early in the morning you’ll drive towards Ranipauwa and hike to Muktinath Temple.
+The next day, early in the morning you’ll drive towards Ranipauwa and hike to Muktinath Temple.
 Within two hours you’ll reach Jomsom from Muktinath valley.
-The jeep fare from Pokhara to Jomsom is about NRS.
+The Jeep fare from Pokhara to Jomsom is about NRS.
 700 per person.

 Muktinath Tour by Flight plus Vehicles (Jeep)

 After landing at the airport, you can catch vehicles (jeep or bus) to Ranipauwa, a nearby Muktinath area.
-It’ll take around 1.5 hours to reach Ranipauwa and again walk 30 minutes to get into mandir premises.
+It’ll take around 1.5 hours to reach Ranipauwa and again walk 30 minutes to get to the temple premises.

-Also, those who are unable to walk they can hire a horse or motorcycle form Ranipauwa for Muktinath Darshan.
+Also, those who are unable to walk can hire a horse or motorcycle from Ranipauwa for Muktinath Darshan.
 Isn’t it really cool?

 Muktinath Tour by Trek Route

-As I already mentioned, that Muktinath rests on the lap of the Himalayas.
-So, the trekking enthusiasts can follow the Muktinath trekking trail.
-At first, you’ve to drive from Kathmandu to Pokhara and drive to Nayapul.
-The trek starts from Nayapul, Tikhedhunga and goes through Ghorepani, Tatopani, Ghasa, Marpha, Kagbeni, and Muktinath.
-You’ve to walk for an average 6-7 hours per day.
+As I already mentioned, Muktinath rests on the lap of the Himalayas.
+So, trekking enthusiasts can follow the Muktinath trekking trail.
+First, you’ve to drive from Kathmandu to Pokhara and drive to Nayapul.
+The trek starts from Nayapul, Tikhedhunga, and goes through Ghorepani, Tatopani, Ghasa, Marpha, Kagbeni, and Muktinath.
+You’ve to walk for an average of 6-7 hours per day.